 Luxury trails down the paths of Santorini

-Oia (pronounced ia), situated on the northern tip of Santorini, has rightfully became the very symbol of the island.
+Oia (pronounced ia), situated on the northern tip of Santorini, has rightfully become the very symbol of the island.
 Well-known for its blue-domed churches and those charming little houses that dot the narrow paths of the village.
-Lush bougainvillea add a generous brush of colors and endless flocks of develop as a maze going up and down the rocky landscape of the Caldera.
+Lush bougainvillea add a generous brush of colors and endless flocks of developing as a maze going up and down the rocky landscape of the Caldera.

 A weekend in Oia